JanssenProject/jans/docs/cli/cli-jwk-json-web-key-jwk.md

 }
 ```

+Please remember, This operation replaces all JWKs having in the Janssen server with new ones.
+So, In this case, if you want to keep olds JWKs, you have to put them as well in the schema file.
 ## Patch JSON Web Key (JWK)

 With this operation id, we can modify JSON Web Keys partially of its properties.